readysetagile/jira-xray/README.md

 1. Clone this repo
 2. From the command prompt, run `docker-compose up -d`.
 Wait for the images to download and the containers to start.
 	- NOTE: the `docker-compose.yml` file contains reference to volume mounts for jenkins_home and jira_home relative to the `docker-compose.yml` file.
 Change these to your convenience (so you wont have to run setup each time).
 3. Build the slave image.
-To do this, cd to the `jira-xray/jiraVolume/src` directory and run `docker build` to build the `ruby-cucumber-example` image.
+To do this, cd to the `jira-xray/jiraVolume/src` directory and run `docker build . -t ruby-docker-slave` to build the `ruby-cucumber-example` image.
 4. [Configure Jira](https://github.com/readysetagile/jira-xray/tree/main/jiraVolume)
 5. [Configure Jenkins](https://github.com/readysetagile/jira-xray/tree/main/jenkins_home)
 6. Allow communication in your firewall (instructions in the Firewall section)